cactus911/momentForests/docs/index.md

 ### Link to STATA

 We have also developed a link between the functionality contained in the Java code and STATA.
-[STATA interface](./linktostata.md)
+[STATA interface for RCT](./linktostata.md)

 ### Worked Examples

-A simple "Hello, world" style example is [here](./workedexamples.md) Three simulations were run based on different types of parameters: discrete, continuous, and hybrid.
+A simple "Hello, world" style example is [here](./workedexamples.md).